 Butternut Squash Soup is one of my favourites.
 The power of the soup maker blends it up into a deliciously smooth soup, seasoned with all your favourite flavours.

 Read on to see how easy it is to make this tasty soup in your soup maker.

 In my opinion, you need very few ingredients to achieve a great tasting dish.
 This recipe only has onion, garlic, potatoes and stock added.
 You can, of course, add extra seasonings according to taste (more on this later on).

-- 1 butternut squash, peeled and chopped
+- 1 butternut squash, peeled and chopped (see below for options)

 - 2 cloves garlic, crushed